About arc42

 4.1.
 Technology

-• Visual Studio Code as a framework due to its versatility in developing applications with different programming languages and its compatibility with Git.
+• Visual Studio Code as a IDE due to its versatility in developing applications with different programming languages and its compatibility with Git.

 • GitHub Pages for deploying the documentation.